-The average age for the first tooth to erupt, a lower incisor, is at about 6 months, but 2 months either side of this is quite normal.
-Different children react in different ways to teething, just bear in mind that it is a normal physiological process, and any discomfort is quite transient.
+The average age for the first tooth to erupt, a lower incisor, is at about 6 months, but 2 months on either side of this is quite normal.
+Different children react in different ways to teething, bear in mind that it is a normal physiological process, and any discomfort is quite transient.
 Teething gel will probably help if needed.

 The usual sequence is lower incisors, upper incisors, canines, first molars and finally second molars at about two and a half years.
 There will be variations on this, of course, being quite inconsequential.

 Any of the well-known brands of toothbrush and toothpaste are acceptable.
 When used in the amounts recommended by dentists, fluoride is an extremely safe way of protecting your child’s teeth against the ravages of dental decay.
 The toothpaste formulations for infants and young children have lower concentrations of fluoride.
-We advise that only a small pea-size amount is used, twice daily, after breakfast and then last thing at night, after the last food or drink is taken.
+We advise that only a small pea-size amount is used twice daily, after breakfast and then last thing at night, after the last food or drink is taken.

-Bleeding gums are usually an indication of inflammation, caused by inadequate toothbrushing.
+Bleeding gums are usually an indication of inflammation caused by inadequate toothbrushing.
 A visit to the dentist or dental hygienist for help with brushing techniques should help get the gums back to health.

 All foods or drinks that contain refined sugars or starches have the potential to cause tooth decay.
 Some are worse than others, for example, because they are ‘stickier’ and stay in contact with the tooth surface longer.
 Fizzy carbonated drinks have high acid content, and these can lead to acid erosion of the enamel surface; enamel cannot be regenerated by the body.

 A simple rule of thumb is that the amount of sugar consumed is not as important as the frequency.
-If your child only has any food or drink containing sugar with their main meals, and none at all between meals, for most children that will be a good safeguard against tooth decay.
+If your child only has any food or drink containing sugar with their main meals, and none at all between meals, for most children, that will be a good safeguard against tooth decay.

 X-rays can be an essential part of diagnosis for dentists, and while we are always conscious of radiation hygiene, there are occasions when they need to be taken.
-Modern x-ray machines deliver a very small amount of radiation and are a safe procedure for children.
+Modern X-ray machines deliver a very small amount of radiation and are a safe procedure for children.

-Weymouth Street Paediatric Dentistry
+Article by Dr. John F Roberts, Weymouth Street Paediatric Dentistry